 What We Do

-The core of our work is achieved by partnering with these local agencies that distribute food to individuals and families in need.
+The core of our work is achieved by partnering with local agencies that distribute food to individuals and families in need.
 The key partners that make up our emergency food network are food pantries, soup kitchens, and emergency shelters.
 Other not-for-profit agencies such as day care centers, rehabilitation centers, senior centers, and group homes are able to utilize membership as a way to supplement their agency food needs.

-We rely on food donations from food manufacturers, grocers, wholesalers, businesses, and individuals to supplement our food inventory.
+Donated Foods: We rely on food donations from food manufacturers, grocers, wholesalers, businesses, and individuals to supplement our food inventory.
 These donations help to stretch our partner agencies' food budgets and enhance their inventories.

-The Emergency Food Assistance Program (TEFAP) provides commodity foods like meats, vegetables, and fruits to the Food Bank to distribute to food pantries, soup kitchens, and shelters that provide food assistance to those in need.
+USDA Foods: The Emergency Food Assistance Program (TEFAP) provides commodity foods like meats, vegetables, and fruits to the Food Bank to distribute to food pantries, soup kitchens, and shelters that provide food assistance to those in need.

-We are able to complement donated food with food we purchase for our inventory.
+Wholesale Foods: We are able to complement donated food with food we purchase for our inventory.
 Due to our vendor agreements, we are able to purchase large amounts of high-demand foods — more than 100 different types — and offer these foods to our agencies at cost.